syncfusion-content/windowsforms-docs/WindowsForms/Tools/MultiColumnTreeView/Creating-a-MultiColumnTreeView.md

 4.You can add columns using Columns Editor by clicking add columns button.

 5.The Subitems can be added through SubItems Collection Editor available in the Nodes Collection Editor.
 You can add any number of columns using this collection.
-Refer Adding Multiple Columns and SubItems.
+Refer [Adding Multiple Columns and SubItems](http://help.syncfusion.com/ug/windows%20forms/index.html#!Documents/addingmultiplecolumnsandsubitems.htm).

 6.Appearance and behavior related aspects can be controlled by setting the appropriate properties through the property grid of the MultiColumnTreeView control.

 7.A simple MultiColumnTreeView with three columns is displayed below.

  ![](Getting-Started_images/Getting-Started_img2.jpeg)
+Figure : SubItems Added to Node3 and Node1

 8.Namespace to be added while creating programmatically.